ray-project/ray/doc/source/rllib/key-concepts.rst

     to the environmant's ``step()`` method, which returns a reward.
 Here, the reward values are +5 for reaching the goal and 0 otherwise.
 The environment also returns a boolean flag indicating whether the episode is complete.

-RLlib plays through many such episodes during a training iteration to collect data such as observations, taken actions, received rewards, and the ``done`` flags.
+RLlib interacts with the environment by playing through many :ref:`episodes <rllib-key-concepts-episodes>` during a training iteration to collect data such as observations, taken actions, received rewards, and the ``done`` flags (see preceding figure).
 It then converts this episode data into a train batch for model updating.
+The goal of these model updates is to change the agents' behaviors such that the sum of received rewards is maximized.

 .. _rllib-key-concepts-rl-modules: